FAN-Fujinaga/PLC-Apps/Tetris/README.md

 # Description
-Programs for playing the Tetris on TPL by using PLC.
+Programs for playing Tetris game on TPL by using PLC.
 <br />
 <br />
 <br />